 From long range, Snake can use binoculars to zoom in and mark enemies.
 Once they are marked they remain so on your map & HUD until they’ve been incapacitated.
 Thus, you can easily track hostile movements while going through your steady infiltration of enemy lines.
 This encourages surveying the area from a vantage point ahead of time, strategizing, and planning both an entry and exit point.

 This is not unlike other stealth games; considering the best of the genre: Splinter Cell, Hitman, the Rainbow Six series, even Bioshock.
 Each of these games requires careful planning and decision making, a mindful strategy in place before and during any action.
 However, MGSV’s open sandboxy world allows for so many more possibilities when undertaking your mission objectives — location of entry and timing, including day-night cycle, and your chosen equipment / playstyle are all quite variable.
-This means more options and greater creative freedom in how you use Snake and how many truly winning strategies can be formulated.
+This means more options and greater creative freedom in how you use Snake.
+It ups the number on how many truly winning strategies can be formulated.

 The mission framework, and their objectives, are certainly repetitive.
 But the formula they offer is good and simply, you will want to keep doing them.
 The increasing challenge of the progression of missions work to make the gameplay feel fresh.
 You fail, learn, and continuously come back for more.
 Eventually, you will know exactly what to do to be effective in certain situations, like a true veteran super soldier.
 Reactions to potential detection become muscle memory, ideation improves for what can actually be done in the game.